ksu-cs-textbooks/cis400/content/2-desktop-development/03-events/06-property-changed.md

     }
 }
 ```
-#### PropertyChanged Event Handler
+#### PropertyChanged Event Declaration

-For the event listeners to work as expected, we need to implement the `PropertyChanged` event handler in our `SmartBowl` class with:
+For the event listeners to work as expected, we need to implement the `PropertyChanged` event in our `SmartBowl` class with:

 ```csharp
 public event PropertyChangedEventHandler PropertyChanged;
 ```

-Which makes it available for the event listeners to attach to.
+Which makes it available for the event handlers to attach to.
 But this is only _part_ of the process, we also need to _invoke_ this event when it happens.
 This is done with the `Invoke(object sender, EventArgs e)` method defined for every event handler.
 It takes two parameters, an `object` which is the source of the event, and the `EventArgs` defining the event.
 The specific kind of `EventArgs` corresponds to the event declaration - in our case, `PropertyChangedEventArgs`.

 Let's start with a straightforward example.
 Assume we have a `Name` property in the `SmartBowl` that is a customizable string, allowing us to identify the bowl, i.e. "Water" or "Food".
 When we change it, we need to invoke the `PropertyChanged` event, i.e.: